bren-cere/grant-program/README.md

 ## Support
 Our Grants Programs provide funding and feedback on delivered milestones.
 While we do not guarantee hands-on support as part of a grant, we will do our best to help you face specific issues during development and direct you to the correct resources.
 If you need more hands-on support, you can also reach out to us at `community@cere.io` to discuss additional options available.
 We are happy to work out a plan to get you the hands-on technical, ecosystem, and strategic long-term support and access to extensive resources you need.

-You can find general documentation and more information on Cere Network and the DDC on the [Cere’s Community Portal](https://portal.cere.network) and the [Contributor FAQ](https://portal.cere.network/FAQ-47632bf4e3ff45ab999e66463d634fbf), and we encourage you to join the [Cere Contributor’s Discord](https://www.notion.so/5fd4b7fa6ddf43309e167154477d59d2?pvs=21) to get help with specific issues or stay up to date with the most recent developments.
+You can find general documentation and more information on Cere Network and the DDC on the [Cere’s Community Portal](https://hub.cere.network), and we encourage you to join the [Cere Contributor’s Discord](https://discord.gg/HtkRSgUCMB) to get help with specific issues or stay up to date with the most recent developments.

 ## Application Process